Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Shifted Operator Inference: A Non-intrusive Reduced-Order Model Approach for Advection-Dominated Systems

-where $x_{1}, x_{2},\ldots, x_{k}\in \real^{k}$ denote the spatial coordinates and $t\in \real_+$.
+where $x_{1}, x_{2},\ldots, x_{k}\in \real$ denote the spatial coordinates and $t\in \real^+$.
 One may think of $t$ as time, or, as described in the previous section, we will also consider the independent variable to be the radial distance from the Sun, $r$.
 The function $F$ defines the equations of motion of the system which include advective terms.
 For simplicity, we focused the illustration on a purely convective case, but our method can account for higher derivatives (e.g. diffusion terms) as well, see Section \ref{sec:Numerical-Results} where we consider a model with viscous forces.

 Our goal is to derive a data-driven ROM that can accurately predict the solutions to advection-dominated systems, i.e., that uses data of a semi-discretization of \eqref{eq:generic-first-order-pde} and produces a predictive and efficient low-dimensional model.
-Our method proceeds in four steps as outlined next.
+The proposed method proceeds in four steps as outlined next.

+\paragraph{(I) Data collection and translation} The system~\eqref{eq:generic-first-order-pde} is in $k$ dimensions and is typically solved via a spatial discretization scheme at fixed spatial locations $\bx_{i} = [x_{i}^{(1)}, x_{i}^{(2)}, \ldots, x_{i}^{(n_{i})}] \in \real^{n_{i}}$, $i=1,2,\ldots,k$, which we refer to as the \textit{original coordinates}.
+These are assembled into the following spatial grid